NEC exited the on-premises phone system business — new hardware is no longer manufactured or sold

 In May 2024, NEC announced the end of all on-premises UC product sales across its UNIVERGE SL2100, SV9100, SV9500, and 3C platforms, effective December 31, 2024.
 NEC’s technical support ends March 31, 2026.
 In February 2025, Forerunner Technologies acquired NEC’s on-premise UC business in the Americas, and has committed to continuing software support and licensing through 2030.
 However, the SL2100 manufacturing plant is shut down permanently, hardware availability is limited to existing inventory, and the channel ecosystem that serviced NEC customers for decades has fundamentally changed.
 For small businesses still running NEC systems, the question isn’t whether to evaluate alternatives — it’s when.

-NEC UNIVERGE End-of-Life Timeline
+NEC Phone System End-of-Life Timeline

 What the Forerunner Technologies acquisition means for NEC customers